silicon-optronics-inc/Tensorflow2-Self-Training-Defect-Detection-with-Severity-Score/object_detection/README.md

 This document will explain how to use these programs to train the model and the parameters that need to be adjusted.

 ## Data Preparation
-Four types of fils are needed.
+Four types of files are needed.
 First two could be get if follow the instructions of [LabelImg github](https://github.com/tzutalin/labelImg).
 The last two files could be found under 'object_detection/train/input/4_setting/'.
 1. Images
 2. XML, follow PASCAL VOC format.
 3. pascal_label_map.pbtxt, contains the id and name of the object to be detected.
 THe name and number of items should be identical to those in xml.